 \label{sec:archive_reduction}

-Since sub-daily precipitation time series are often available on a shorter period than daily ones, this implies a reduction of the archive length at disposal for the search of analogue situations.
+Because sub-daily precipitation time series are often available on a shorter period than daily, a reduction of the archive length at disposal is implied in the search of analogue situations.
 This usually has a negative consequence on the skill of precipitation prediction.
-The role of the archive length has been assessed on the ERA-20C dataset and is presented in Fig. \ref{fig:plots_archive_length} for both 2Z and 2Z-2MI methods, using the conventional approach (24h windows).
+The role of the archive length was assessed on the ERA-20C dataset and is presented in Fig. \ref{fig:plots_archive_length} for both 2Z and 2Z-2MI methods using the conventional approach of 24-h windows.
 As expected, the performance of the method globally increased with the length of the archive.
-The best performances were found with a 44~yr archive, corresponding to the period 1961--2010, minus the 6 years of independant VP.
-This addition of 21~yr of archive to the original 23~yr resulted in an improvement of both 2Z and 2Z-2MI methods that was of the same order of magnitude as the introduction of a 6h-MTW (Fig. \ref{fig:plots_CRPS_2Z} and \ref{fig:plots_CRPS_2Z-2MI}).
-The 3h-MTW resulted in similar performance for the 2Z method and slightly superior improvements for the 2Z-2MI method.
+The best performances were found with a 44-year archive, which corresponds to the period 1961--2010 minus the 6 years of independent VP.
+This addition of 21 years of archive to the original 23 years resulted in an improvement of both 2Z and 2Z-2MI methods that was of the same order of magnitude as the introduction of a 6-h-MTW (Fig. \ref{fig:plots_CRPS_2Z} and \ref{fig:plots_CRPS_2Z-2MI}).
+The 3-h MTW resulted in similar performance for the 2Z method and slightly superior improvements for the 2Z-2MI method.

-As the MTW provides additional situations to the pool of possible analogues, it can be seen as an inflation of the archive.
-With the introduction of the MTW, the performance loss related to an eventual reduction of the archive length (to meet the length of the subdaily precipitation archive) was compensated.
-A 6h-MTW brought gains of the same magnitude as if the length of the archive almost doubled.
-Note, that despite the number of candidate situations being in this case 4 times as many, the gains seem to be lower than for a quadrupled archive length.
+As previously stated, the MTW can be considered as an inflation of the archive because it provides additional situations to the pool of possible analogues.
+With the introduction of the MTW, the performance loss related to an eventual reduction of the archive length to meet the length of the sub-daily precipitation archive was compensated.
+A 6-h MTW brought gains of the same magnitude similar to an almost double archive length.
+However, it should be noted that despite the number of candidate situations, which in this case is four times the original number, the gains appear to be lower than those for a quadrupled archive length.
 The likely reason is that an actual longer archive would contain more atmospheric situations that might have been observed less frequently during a shorter period.
 Moreover, high correlations between sub-daily circulation patterns are expected.

-Many reanalysis datasets start in the 80s due to availability of satellite data, and are thus more accurate than reanalysis datasets based on conventional data only, but they provide shorter archives.
-When using such an archive, the MTW approach shows a certain potential to enrich the pool of possible analogues.
-Moreover, in a transient climate, an eventual nonstationarity of the link between predictors and precipitation might discard the relevance of analogues from the distant past and increase the relevance of using a more recent and shorter archive rather than a long one.
+Many reanalysis datasets begin in the 80s owing to availability of satellite data and are thus more accurate than reanalysis datasets based on conventional data only; however, they provide shorter archives.
+When using such an archive, the MTW approach shows a certain potential for enriching the pool of possible analogues.
+Moreover, in a transient climate, the eventual nonstationarity of the link between predictors and precipitation might discard the relevance of analogues from the distant past and can increase the relevance of using a more recent and shorter archive rather than a long one.
 In such cases, the archive inflation brought by the MTW is also relevant.

 \subsection{Reconstruction of a long precipitation archive suitable for the MTW}